-In this report, we explore all the things Canada has in its favour as a retirement destination.
+In this report, we explore everything Canada has in its favor as a retirement destination.

-The aforementioned survey into the wellbeing of Canada’s retirees and their attitude towards life in retirement revealed that the majority of retirees were able to afford their life in retirement.
+The aforementioned survey into the well-being of Canada’s retirees and their attitude towards life in retirement revealed that the majority of retirees were able to afford the desired lifestyle in retirement.

-The cost of living in Canada from the taxes to utilities, from every day groceries to eating out is slightly cheaper than in the UK on the whole.
+The cost of living in Canada, from taxes to utilities, from groceries to eating out, is slightly cheaper than in the UK or in the USA on the whole.

-Property prices are also more favourable as long as you don’t decide to buy prime property in a major city!
+Property prices are also more favorable as long as you don’t decide to buy prime property in a major city!

 You can make your money go far further in Canada if you step off the beaten track and out of ‘commuterville.’

-Canada is a popular choice with British expats of all ages.
-This means you’ll have instant access to potential friends and likeminded people who can help you settle in and make the most of your new life.
+Canada is a popular choice with expats of all ages.
+This means you’ll have instant access to potential friends and like-minded people who can help you settle in and make the most of your new life.

 Explore expat forums to find friends ahead of a move, and consider joining in with pre-planned social activities in your new community to enable you to build social contact and develop the friendship links which are so critical to us at every stage of life.

-Canadian climate can be a tough challenge for those unaccustomed to hush winters with snowstorms and lush summers with an abundance of mosquitoes.
+Make sure you know very well what the lifestyle in Canada is really like.
+Canadian climate can be a tough challenge for those unaccustomed to hush winters with snowstorms and lush summers with abundant mosquitoes.

-Remember that whilst the dream of living in a log cabin in the wilds of Canada may always have been your ideal, such a home may be inaccessible for large parts of the year – and certainly not ideal for a retiree who may find they need increased access to services and facilities in the towns and cities as they age!
+Remember that whilst the dream of living in a log cabin in the wilds of Canada may always have been your ideal, such a home may be inaccessible for large parts of the year.

 Perhaps such a dream can be lived out every year on holiday instead?

-In terms of accessibility – although Canada is regularly serviced with direct flights from the major airports in Europe, it’s still quite a long flight away.
-Think carefully, if you need to see your friends and family often can you afford to do so?
+In terms of accessibility – if you come from Europe, although Canada is regularly serviced with direct flights from the major airports in Europe, it’s still quite a long flight away.
+Think carefully, if you need to see your friends and family often, can you afford to do so?

 Although flight prices are slashed outside of school and public holidays, it’s still pretty expensive.
-If you want to keep in close touch, become a frequent flyer with your favoured airline and collect bonuses and air-miles that should reduce the overall cost burden of your travel.
+If you want to keep in close touch, become a frequent flyer with your favored airline and collect bonuses and air miles that should reduce the overall cost burden of your travel.

 The best way to retire to Canada is to be sponsored by your children who are resident in Canada.